 New BMW i4 2021: specs, range and on-sale date

-The company has confirmed that the production version of its electric i4 will use a new 523bhp BMW eDrive powertrain.
+The company has confirmed that the production version of the BMW i4 will use a new 523bhp BMW eDrive powertrain.
 This will be the fifth generation of the technology that BMW has brought to market; it'll make its debut in the BMW iX3 SUV later in 2020 and appear in the iNEXT SUV – as well as the production version of the i4 – in 2021.
 BMW is targeting a range of around 373 miles for the new i4 from an 80kWh battery pack.

 Performance figures are impressive and should help the production i4 keep pace with its Tesla rival.
 BMW claims a 0-62mph time of around four seconds and a top speed in excess of 124mph.

-The i4 will be built on a platform shared with many of BMW’s biggest-selling cars and will join models like the 3 Series and 4 Series in making up the brand’s ‘premium mid-range’ model line.
+The i4 will be built on a platform shared with many of BMW’s biggest-selling cars and will join models like the 3 Series and the recently revealed 4 Series in making up the brand’s ‘premium mid-range’ model line.
 BMW says that the production version of the i4 will be built on the same production lines as plug-in hybrid and internal-combustion-engined models at its factory in Munich, starting in 2021.

 BMW i4 Concept styling